History and Theories of Socialism

 system of producer cooperatives, or phalansteries,

-each with 1600 people living/working in one large
+each with 1600 people living/working in one large building

-building and farmland.
-Profits split among
+and farmland.
+Profits split among shareholders and

-shareholders and workers.
-Workers rotate
+workers.
+Workers rotate jobs.
+Forty phalansteries

-U.S. One of them, La
+opened in the U.S. One of them, La

-Reunion, operated by European
+Reunion, operated by about 400 European

-immigrants from 1855-1856, played an important role in
+immigrants from 1855-1858, played an important role in the

-and some of the colonists are buried in a historic
+the colonists are buried in a historic

 cemetery near it.